 With new bathroom paints on the market, everything from backsplash tiles to toilet bowls can be painted and refinished these days.
 Acrylic tubs and showers are no exception.
 With a tub refinishing kit, you can change the color of your tub and shower or just freshen up your existing color.
-Refinishing an acrylic tub and shower involves working with chemicals and can take some time for an even finish, but it can be done in about a weekend.
+Refinishing and painting an acrylic tub and shower involves working with chemicals and can take some time for an even finish, but it can be done in about a weekend.

-Make any minor repairs to the surface.
+Next, make any minor repairs to the surface.
 Use a bathtub repair kit to fill in any nicks and scratches in the acrylic surface, if needed.
 This will create a smoother finish to your tub and shower.

-Cover and tape off the fixtures, the surrounding walls and the floor.
+To prevent an unnecessary mess, cover and tape off the fixtures, the surrounding walls and the floor.
 Use paper to cover fixtures and walls, then secure with tape.
 You'll be spraying bonding agent and/or paint onto the tub and shower.
 Cover anything you don't want sprayed.

 Spray or brush on the paint.
 Depending on your refinishing kit, you could spray paint or paint with a roller or brush.
 You may need to apply several coats, depending on the application method.
 Follow the instructions with your kit.

 Remove the tape from the walls and fixtures before the paint dries completely.
 If the paint dries over the tape, it will be difficult to remove and could damage the finish.